frev95/RentaRoom/README.md

 | phone        | string    | 30                   |             |
 | role         | string    | 30 NOT NULL          |             |
 | reservations | OneToMany |                      | Reservation |

+The property `role` is useless (was confused with user/admin roles).

 ---